Kimono: Meiji period (1868–1912)

-In 1869, the social class system was abolished, and with them, class-specific sumptuary laws.
+In 1869, the social class system was abolished after years of isolated and feudal rule.
+With the social class changes came class-specific sumptuary laws.
 Kimonos with formerly-restricted elements, such as red and purple colours, became popular, particularly with the advent of synthetic dyes such as mauvine.

 Following the opening of Japan's borders in the early Meiji period to Western trade, new materials and techniques – such as wool and the use of synthetic dyestuffs – became popular, with casual wool kimonos being relatively common in pre-1960s Japan; the use of safflower dye (beni) for silk linings fabrics (known as momi; literally, "red silk") was also common in pre-1960s Japan, making kimonos from this era easily identifiable.

 During the Meiji period, the opening of Japan to Western trade after the enclosure of the Edo period led to a drive towards Western dress as a sign of modernity.
+Textiles became a main staple and powerhouse of the Japanese economy.
 In 1871, Western clothing was adopted by both policemen and mailmen.
 After an edict by Emperor Meiji in the same year, the court, courtiers and bureaucrats moved to wearing Western clothing within their job roles, with the adoption of Western clothing by men in Japan happening at a much greater pace than by women.
 Following the trend of other positions, 1872 saw railway workers transitioning to Western clothing.
 It was not until 1877 until an edict similar to the one given by Emperor Meiji, was put in place by Empress Haruko for women.
 Initiatives such as the Tokyo Women's & Children's Wear Manufacturers' Association (東京婦人子供服組合) promoted Western dress as everyday clothing.